anngvu/accent/README.md

 Everyone is a curator and could benefit from AI-assisted curation.
 This open-source application originally developed for biomedical data curation is actually quite reusable for other domains and personal use cases.
 Some "off-label" use cases will be demonstrated. -->

 ### Usage

 With more power comes more responsibility.
 Unlike interacting with generative AI in the default web interface, the application infrastructure here includes prompts and logic already optimized to project-specific workflows, direct API access to relevant platforms (Synapse), the local file system, configured databases, and additional tools/agents to accomplish various tasks.
 This infrastructure will also need to include guardrails.

-Until this is released as a .jar, you do need some Clojure tooling.
+Regular end users should download and use the artifact .jar.

+##### With a release jar (most end users)

+- Download some available release from the [releases page](https://github.com/anngvu/accent/releases).
+- Run the jar, e.g. `java -jar accent-{version}.jar` after setting up the config in the same location as your jar.
+See [Configuration](https://github.com/anngvu/accent/tree/web-ui?tab=readme-ov-file#configuration)!
+By default, startup will open a web app with Syndi as your assistant.

+##### With Clojure dev tooling

+If you're comfortable with Clojure (or want to be comfortable with Clojure) and enable additional hacking:

 - Clone this repo.
 - Install [Leiningen](https://leiningen.org/) (the easiest way to use Clojure).
 - Run `lein deps` to install dependencies.
 - Create a config file called `config.edn`.
-See the section [configuration](https://github.com/anngvu/accent/tree/web-ui?tab=readme-ov-file#configuration).
+See [Configuration](https://github.com/anngvu/accent/tree/web-ui?tab=readme-ov-file#configuration)!
+- Choose UI:
+  - For web UI, which is recommended and already default: `lein run -m accent.app`
+  - Alternatively, the terminal console/REPL currently allows different agents other than Syndi, or to interact with different module functions directly.

 #### Configuration

 Settings and (optionally) credentials can be defined in `config.edn`.
 Review the `example_config.edn` file; rename it to `config.edn` and modify as needed.
 In addition to the comments in the example file, more discussion is provided below.

-##### AI Providers
+##### AI Providers specification

+> [!NOTE]
+> Only OpenAI works with *both* web app UI and developer console for now.
+Anthropic only works with the developer console.

 The app integrates two providers, Anthropic and OpenAI, and an initial model provider must be specified.
 In the *same chat*, it is possible to switch between models from the *same provider* but not between different providers, e.g. switching from ChatGPT-3.5 to ChatGPT-4o, but not from ChatGTP-3.5 to Claude Sonnet-3.5.